Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 console.log(webTechs) // ["Redux", "React", "Node", "MongoDB", "JavaScript", "HTML", "CSS"]
 ```

 🌕  You are diligent and you have already achieved quite a lot.
-You have just completed day 4 challenge and you are four steps a head in to your way to greatness.
+You have just completed day 5 challenge and you are 5 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercise